xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 This philosophy---the idea that mathematical structures should be finitely describable---is known as constructivism, and is the quintessence of Per Martin-Löf's type theory.
 Although type theories precede Martin-Löf's by some decades, the one he published, known as intuitionistic type theory, is the first one to implement predicative logic, which is vital for producing meaningful mathematics.
 The notion of constructivism not only applies to objects such as algebraic structures, but also to predicates about these.
-In a set theoretic setting, constructing the set of all even natural numbers and the statement that such set is the set of all even numbers are two completely different things.
+In a set-theoretic setting, constructing the set of all even natural numbers and the *statement* that such set is the set of all even numbers are two completely different things.

 The first would be something like $\{n \in \naturals : 2 \mid n \}$.
 This is just a set of numbers that, by definition, are all the even natural numbers.